 The concept of Substantial Equivalency was developed to allow licensed CPAs to practice across jurisdictions more readily.
 Under Section 23 of the Uniform Accountancy Act (UAA), a CPA with a CPA license in good standing from a jurisdiction with CPA licensing requirements that are essentially equivalent to those outlined in the UAA (degree with 150 hours, minimum one year experience and successful completion of the Uniform CPA Examination) may be granted a privilege to practice in another jurisdiction that is not the CPA’s principal place of business.

 Most jurisdictions have adopted a Section 23 privilege to practice.
-It is the responsibility of the CPA to contact the Board of Accountancy in the state he/she intends to practice to determine if the state has adopted Section 23 and if it requires notification or payment of a fee.
+It is the responsibility of the CPA to contact the Board of Accountancy in the jurisdiction he/she intends to practice to determine if that jurisdiction has adopted Section 23 and if it requires notification or payment of a fee.
 This information may also be found in NASBA’s Accountancy Licensing Library and on CPAMobility.org.

 Substantially Equivalent States